JetSetIlly/Gopher2600/README.md

 ### Debugger's Screen Display

-The following keys are only available in the debugger and when the debugging window is active.
+When the debugger's screen display is active, the VCS can be controlled in the manner described above in the Hand Controllers and Panel sections.
+In addition to those controls, the following keys are only available in the debugger (and when the screen display is active)

 * \` (backtick) Toggle screen masking
 * 1 Toggle debugging colors